sapegin/washingcode-book/manuscript/book.md

 Many conditions are unnecessary or could be rewritten in a more readable way.

-For example, returning booleans from functions:
+For example you may find code similar to this that returns a boolean value:

 ```js
 const hasValue = value !== NONE ? true : false;
 const hasProducts = products.length > 0 ? true : false;
 ```

-`value !== NONE` and `products.length > 0` already give us booleans, so we can use them as is, without a ternary operator:
+`value !== NONE` and `products.length > 0` already give us booleans, so we can avoid a ternary operator:

 ```js
 const hasValue = value !== NONE;
 const hasProducts = products.length > 0;
 ```

-And even if the condition doesn’t return a boolean:
+And even if the initial value isn’t a boolean:

 ```js
 const hasValue = value ? true : false;